All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can you take GLP-1 medications during pregnancy?

 No. GLP-1 receptor agonists should be discontinued before pregnancy.
 Most physicians recommend stopping at least two months before attempting conception (for semaglutide) or one month (for tirzepatide) to allow full drug clearance.
-Animal studies have shown potential fetal risks, and there is insufficient human data to establish safety during pregnancy.
+Animal studies have shown potential fetal risks, and there's insufficient human data to establish safety during pregnancy.

 Are there any long-term cancer risks from GLP-1 drugs?

-Large-scale observational data and clinical trials spanning up to five years have not identified an increased cancer risk in humans taking GLP-1 medications.
-The thyroid cancer signal seen in rodent studies has not been replicated in human populations.
+Large-scale observational data and clinical trials spanning up to five years haven't identified an increased cancer risk in humans taking GLP-1 medications.
+The thyroid cancer signal seen in rodent studies hasn't been replicated in human populations.
 Ongoing pharmacovigilance continues to monitor for any long-term risks as the patient population and duration of use grow.

 Related Articles